Guldariya-Kurbonova/modern_data_warehouse_notes/1_data-warehousing-overview/3_reflections.md

 ## Key Takeaways
 - Offloading analytical queries from OLTP systems is a crucial benefit of a dedicated data warehouse.
 This point helped me connect system performance with architecture decisions.
 - The difference between Kimball and Inmon was clearer than I expected.
-I personally prefer the Kimball method for its practicality and business involvement.
 - Data lakes and lakehouses add flexibility, but they introduce complexity — especially around security, governance, and user experience.
 - I hadn’t fully understood the challenges of implementing data mesh.
 The idea of “data as a product” is powerful, but the organizational change it demands is non-trivial.